Baaz-Cheema/feelfree/README.md

 - [ ]Add ability to add more tags
 - [ ]Improve UI

 ---
+## Development
+Run all checks locally:
+`./check`
+Code style will be automatically fixed by php-cs-fixer.

+---

 FeelFree is an open-sourced software licensed under the **[GNU Affero General Public License](LICENSE.md)**